laviet2208/gstar2eventb/README.md

 ### 4.2 Register the EPackages

-If Eclipse or ATL cannot resolve the metamodels, register the EPackages manually.
+If Eclipse, ATL, or Acceleo cannot resolve the metamodels, register the EPackages manually.

 **Steps.**